Alexander Isak: Real Sociedad

-2019–20 season

-On 12 June 2019, Isak signed a five-year deal with Real Sociedad, worth £988,000 a year, or £19000 per week, joining the La Liga club on 1 July 2019, in which he scored his first goal in his first game.
-He strongly continued the pre-season, scoring four goals in five games.
-Isak scored his first competitive goal for Real Sociedad in a 3–1 La Liga win against RCD Espanyol on 22 September 2019.
-On 6 February, Isak scored two goals and made one assist in the Copa del Rey quarter-final against Real Madrid.
+On 12 June 2019, Isak signed a five-year deal with Real Sociedad, joining the La Liga club on 1 July, in which he scored his first goal in his first game.
+He continued the pre-season strongly, scoring four goals in five games.
+Isak scored his first competitive goal for Real Sociedad in a 3–1 La Liga win against RCD Espanyol on 22 September.
+On 6 February, he scored two goals and made an assist in the Copa del Rey quarter-final against Real Madrid.
 On 9 February, he scored the winning goal in the Basque derby against Athletic Bilbao.